Search Results

 The Community Development Block Grant (CDBG) program is a federal program that provides funding for housing, community facilities, and human services.
 In San Rafael, examples of CDBG-funded projects have included development of affordable housing, ADA sidewalk accessibility improvements, and a wide range of public services.
 Marin County’s allocation is estimated at $1.4 million and San...

 "...
-Also on Monday, the City Council will consider approving three agreements relating to the Grand ..."
+On Monday, the City Council will consider approving side letters extending the current Memorandums ..."

 Close window